heygen-com/n8n-integration-heygen-node/README.md

 6. Run `npm run lint` to check for errors or `npm run lintfix` to automatically fix errors when possible.

+Important: Some of lint errors do not follow logic, so we can skip them.

 # Publish

 7. [Publish](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry) your package to npm.